peterstockwell/DMAP/README.md

 input is limited to sam files or CpG position lists.

-Distribution: source code is distributed as a compressed tar archive which can be unpacked by:
+Distribution: source code is distributed as a compressed tar archive or as a git clone.
+There are two options:

+1. Downloading DMAP-main.zip from github.com/peterstockwell/DMAP will
+generate a local file which can be unpacked with:

 unzip DMAP-main.zip